timcdlucas/timcdlucas.github.io/_posts/2022-06-23-deep_learning.md

 Why - I'll give my reasons, it's not just a hunch.

 deep learning - Deep neural nets but also other methods.
 Anything where the learning involves a transformation of a transformation of a transformation of a ... of the data.
-But important not including other machine learning methods which I use all the time because they often improve predictive accuracy in my work.
+But importantly not including other machine learning methods which I use all the time because they often improve predictive accuracy in my work.

 probably - an uncertain forecast